tobiasvl/tobiasvl.github.io/_posts/2020-05-31-an-emulator-ui.md

   - hide-header-image
 ---
 > This post is part of a series on writing an emulator for the DREAM 6800 computer.
 Read [the DREAM 6800 posts](/tags/dream-6800) and look at [the emulator's repository](https://github.com/tobiasvl/drom).
-{: .prompt-info }

-First off: To download the emulator, head over to [DRÖM's GitHub Releases page](https://github.com/tobiasvl/drom/releases).
+{: .prompt-info}\n\nFirst off: To download the emulator, head over to [DRÖM's GitHub Releases page](https://github.com/tobiasvl/drom/releases).

 Part of the reason I wanted to make a DREAM 6800 emulator was because I found the graphical user interface in the only other DREAM emulator I found, MAME, a bit lacking.